Customers today have a dizzying array of channels and touchpoints to choose from when they set out to solve specific pain points.

 - Non-specific: how do we optimize our site e-commerce experience

 Specificity is critical.
 Being specific doesn’t mean being narrow, just focused.
-From years of doing these exercises, I’ve realized that this helps in all aspects from facilitation to getting insights, but most of all in getting the right people to participate, and tell them why we really need them.
+From years of doing these exercises, I’ve realized that this helps in all aspects from facilitation to finding insights, but most of all in getting the right people to participate, and tell them why we really need them.

 A lot of customer journey exercises start with the ‘User” or “Segment X”.